stevencarlislewalker/sparkLearn/README.md

 Ben: I don't know how to incorporate spark and scala from centos with eclipse and its scala plugin.

 sbt stands for simple build tool - I believe it's how scala (and maybe spark) projects get created.
 Have to specify dependencies and structure.

 The website is http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html.
-Centos is redhat so just rund curl https://bintray.com/sbt/rpm/rpm | sudo tee /etc/yum.repos.d/bintray-sbt-rpm.repo sudo yum install sbt
+Centos is redhat so just run

+curl https://bintray.com/sbt/rpm/rpm | sudo tee /etc/yum.repos.d/bintray-sbt-rpm.repo
+sudo yum install sbt